Adcare‘s mission is to improve the lives of patients and families by providing safe and effective recovery-based substance use treatment.

 Phone: 508-999-1102

-AHOPE is a harm reduction and needle exchange site providing a range of service to active injection drug users, including: Integrated HIV, Hepatitis, and STI testing.
-Free legal, and anonymous needle exchange.
-Supported referrals to HIV, Hepatitis, and STI treatment.
+Services: Free legal, and anonymous needle exchange.
+Referrals to HIV, Hepatitis, and STI treatment.
 Overdose prevention education and training.
 Risk reduction supplies to reduce the spread of HIV and Hepatitis C infection.
 Risk reduction counseling, supported referrals to all modalities of substance abuse treatment.
 AHOPE services are available at the walk-in center at 774 Albany Street and through mobile van and outreach sites around Boston.

 AIDS Action is New England’s largest provider of services to people living with HIV/AIDS and populations at risk of infection.
+For over a decade, AIDs Action has been a part of Fenway Health, which works to make life healthier for city residents, the LGBTQIA+ community, people living with HIV/AIDS, and the broader population.

 Cambridge